scottaohara/aria_disclosure_widget/README.md

-# ARIA Toggle Blocks (hide/show areas)
+# ARIA Disclosure Widgets

-Progressively enhanced hide/show content areas with vanilla JS &amp; appropriate ARIA attributes.
+Progressively enhanced disclosure widgets (show/hide toggle areas) built with vanilla JavaScript and ARIA attributes.

+A disclosure widget consists of a button that toggles the state of its associated content to be expanded or collapsed.
+In native HTML, a disclosure widget would best parallel to a `detail` and `summary` markup pattern.

 ## How does it work?